vberlier/narwhal/README.md

 ## Features

-- Nested test groups
+- Nest test groups arbitrarily
-- Generic assertions
+- Use the same generic assertions everywhere
-- Test parameters
+- Reusable test parameters
-- Test fixtures
+- Use fixtures to externalise setup and teardown code
-- Capture test stdout and stderr
-- Pretty output
+- Test output captured and displayed on failure

 ## Installation